ldidry/lutim/README.md

 ##What does it do?
 It stores images and allows you to see them or download them.
-Images are indefinitly stored unless you request that they will be deleted at first view or after 24 hours.
+Images are indefinitly stored unless you request that they will be deleted at first view or after 24 hours / one week / one month / one year.

 ##License
 LUTIm is licensed under the terms of the AGPL.
 See the LICENSE file.